diessica/dotfiles/README.md

 # dotfiles.
 My personal tweaks on **macOS**.
 Tweak it as you like it, [dotfiles are meant to be forked](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked).

-Repo includes:
+Includes:
-- homebrew to install Mac applications, command-line tools and fonts
+- homebrew to install GUI applications, CLI tools and fonts
 - terminal & shell settings
-- system preferences
+- macOS system preferences

 ## let's go